mhallak/oldsmartest/README.md

 a tool for automatic testing and verification of safety of autonomous vehicles.

-This repository had been adjusted to test the Robil2 performances
+This repository had been adjusted to test the performances of Robil2 UGV

-To run the pkg, first you need to specify the Robil2 and SmARTest models paths by editing the files in the resources directory: (src/smartest/resource) you should onlly update the "robot_components_models" and "world_components_models" tags
+To run the pkg, first you need to specify the Robil2 and SmARTest models paths by editing the files in the resources directory: `src/smartest/resource` you should onlly update the "robot_components_models" and "world_components_models" tags